-During regular operating hours the D&C Department has four full time Trouble Shooters that respond to all calls and determine if the situation requires additional staff or maintenance activities.
+During regular operating hours the D&C Department has five full time Trouble Shooters that respond to all calls and determine if the situation requires additional staff or maintenance activities.
+One of the troubleshooter positions works second shift to answer field calls and prioritize needed maintenance activities.
+One of these troubleshooter positions is assigned to sewer-only calls and has a mobile pull behind jet unit to handle emergency situations immediately when arriving on site.
 In order to better serve the customers of Clayton County and provide immediate response to situations that occur outside of regular operating hours the D&C Department has a standby program that assures all emergency calls are responded to in a timely manner.
 A rotating schedule of standby staff is responsible to responding to customer complaints and resolving issues during afterhours.
-In addition to the regular standby staff, there is a troubleshooter position that works second shift to answer field calls and prioritize needed maintenance activities.
 All the activities of the trouble shooters and after hour staff is tracked in the Authority's Cityworks CMMS program.

-Exhibit 5 provides a summary of the results of the inspection and maintenance activities described in this section, for calendar year 2016.
+Exhibit 5 provides a summary of the results of the inspection and maintenance activities described in this section, for calendar year 2018.